-That Salt Lake City has many features attractive to home-seekers, is true.
-The people here are congenial and sociable.
+That Salt Lake City has many features attractive to home-seekers, is The people here are congenial true. and sociable.
 The climate is much better than that enjoyed in some other sections of the country.
-The school system is developed to a high degree of perfection.
+The school system is developed to a high degree perfection.
 Visitors who pass through here, taking observations, do not fall to notice these and many other advantages.

 But the City will not grow as rapidly as it could do, until some of the disadvantages under which it has been placed are removed.
-Real estate men may try ever so hard to create a boom and the public may assist them with ever so much enthusiasm; it is upbill work until the remedy is found for the evils that can be removed.
+Real estate mer may try ever so hard to create a boom and the public may assist them with ever so much enthusiasm; it is uphill work until the remedy is found for the evils that can be removed.
 The united efforts of all good citizens will be needed for this.

 The evil of maladministration is one of the most crying ones.
 There is no doubt that the public funds of the City during the first year of the present administration were squandered so recklessly that at the beginning of this year an enormous deficit had been created, which has never yet been satisfactorily accounted for.
-Nor is there any doubt that the greater part of the City's income for this year had time before it was demolished by the been spent in advance at the end of the first six months of the year.
-The prospect is that the debt will be still more increased and then foisted upon the next administration,
+Nor is there any doubt that the greater part of the City's income for this year had been spent in advance at the end of the first six months of the year.
+The prospect is that the debt will be still ore increased and then foisted upon the next administration.

 It should be evident to all that, until the City is redeemed from the wreckers, home-seekers will not stay here in considerable numbers.
-They are not looking for communicies that are loaded down with debts; they are not looking for charitable opportunities of helping to pull them out of the mire.
-What attracts them is the certainty that their taxes are reasonable. and that every cent they pay into the public treasury is honestly used for some honest purpose.
+They are not looking for communities that are loaded down with debts; they are not looking for charitable opportunities of helping to pull them out of the What attracts them is the certainty that their taxes are reasonable, and that every cent they pay into the public treasury is honestly used for some honest purpose tigate an inquiry into the causes that are responsible for emigration.
+This is a sensible move.
+But, if the committee of investigation finds that the laborer in the Old Country is working under many disadvantages; that liberty is confined to too narrow limits; that militarism is a heavy burden, will the government take the steps necessary to make the burdens easler, the opportunities broader?